 Graduate Public Health at Marshall

 With its College of Health Professions – and Schools of Medicine and Pharmacy – Marshall University provides comprehensive education in the health sciences.
-In 2014, that effort is being critically enhanced with the addition of graduate public health education.
+In 2014, that effort was critically enhanced with the addition of graduate public health education.

 While many public health practitioners treat individuals, our profession is particularly focused on the health of populations.
 That makes our work inherently interdisciplinary, and that is why our core graduate curriculum extends far beyond the basic subjects of public health to include training in critical cross-cutting competencies such as health informatics, public health biology, health law, and ethics.